 Abarim Publications' online Biblical Hebrew Dictionary

-There are two separate roots of the form עמם ('mm) in the Bible, which don't seem to have anything to do with each other:
+Scholars declare that there are two separate roots of the form עמם ('mm) in the Bible, but here at Abarim Publications we see no reason to see two:

 The assumed root עמם ('mm) isn't used in the Bible, so we don't know what it might have meant.
 But cognate verbs mean to be comprehensive or include.
 And it yields some derivatives that have the common meaning of togetherness (which leads some scholars to believe that it might be kindred to the root אמם ('mm), from whence stems the word אמה ('umma), meaning tribe or people):

 - The preposition עם ('im), meaning 'with' in a wide variety of senses.
 This particle has the exact same meaning as את ('et II).

 - The word מעם (me'im), meaning from, with or beside in a wide variety of senses;

 - The feminine juxtaposition עמה ('umma), meaning against, beside.

 But our root also yields the following, less abstract words: